anniebsd/G-Sec-yield-modelling/README.md

 - T-Bills were excluded from the yield curve construction to keep scope manageable; this removes visibility into the very short end (<1Y) of the curve.

 Full reasoning and step-by-step analysis for each stage is in [`PROJECT_LOG.md`](https://github.com/anniebsd/G-Sec-yield-modelling/blob/main/PROJECT_LOG.md).

+## Known limitations & next steps

+- **Conditional, not unconditional, forecasting.** The final model predicts `india_10y` using that same week's *actual* macro values — it hasn't yet been extended to forecast using only information available before the prediction date.
+- **Stationarity/cointegration not yet tested.** The regression is run on levels, not differences.
+Since yields and rates are typically non-stationary, this raises a risk of spurious regression that hasn't been formally ruled out yet — a stationarity/cointegration check is the next planned addition.
+- **Small out-of-sample evaluation set.** The three hand-picked 2026 dates in the Findings section are illustrative; the full holdout evaluation (Jan–Jul 2026, all weeks) gives RMSE = 0.1248 and is the more representative number.
+- **Next step:** extend to unconditional forecasting, add stationarity/cointegration diagnostics, and evaluate across the full holdout period rather than a handful of example dates.

 ## Repository structure
 - `final_model.ipynb` — final, clean analysis notebook (data pipeline, backward elimination + ladder selection, holdout and real-date validation)